apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 When you deploy a global Pulsar instance, with clusters distributed across different geographical regions, the configuration store serves as a highly available and strongly consistent metadata store that can tolerate failures and partitions spanning whole regions.

-The key here is to make sure the ZK quorum members are spread across at least 3 regions and that other regions run as observers.
+The key here is to make sure the ZK quorum members are spread across at least 3 regions, and other regions run as observers.

 Again, given the very low expected load on the configuration store servers, you can share the same hosts used for the local ZooKeeper quorum.